-This is a tax-free benefit for people who are over state pension age when they start to need help or supervision with personal care tasks.
+This is a tax-free benefit for people who are over state pension age who need help or support with personal care.
 It is not means tested so it does not matter how much income or capital a person has.

-The Benefit Cap is a limit to the total amount in means-tested benefits that working-age people can receive, even if their full entitlement would otherwise be higher.
+The Benefit Cap refers to the amount of money working-age people can receive on some benefits.
+Even if their full entitlement would otherwise be higher.

-Carers Allowance is the only benefit specifically for carers.
+Carers Allowance is a benefit only for carers.
 This factsheet explains the rules for getting this benefit.
-It shows how getting Carers Allowance can have an effect on other benefits.
-It is important to check whether claiming Carers Allowance is the best option for both the carer and the disabled person.
+It shows how getting Carers Allowance can influence other benefits.
+It is important to check if Carers Allowance is the best option for the carer and the person who needs care.

 Information on how going in to residential or nursing care can affect benefits.